AxonIQ/reference-guide/operations-guide/setting-up-axon-server/multi-context.md

 # Multi-context

- > NOTE: This feature is only available on the Enterprise Edition of AxonServer
+ > Note: This feature is only available on the Enterprise Edition of AxonServer

 You can use a single AxonServer (cluster) to store events for multiple bounded contexts.
 Each context will have its own set of files (stored in a separate directory).
 Each context may have a different master in an AxonServer cluster.